- The Customer as defined below.

 This contract constitutes the whole agreement between the parties.
 Each party acknowledges that, in entering into the Contract, it has not relied on, and shall have no right or remedy in respect of, any statement, representation, assurance or warranty (whether made negligently or innocently) other than as expressly set out in the Contract.
 Nothing in this sub-clause shall limit or exclude any liability for fraud.

-No variation of the Contract shall be effective unless it is in writing and signed by the parties (or their authorised representatives).
+No variation of the Contract shall be effective unless it is in writing and signed by the parties (or their authorized representatives).

 - The Customer shall not assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with any of its rights and obligations under this agreement.